RTG Working Group L. Dunbar

 DCs.
 A commonly deployed solution has DNS server(s) responding to a

-Fully Qualified Domain Name (FQDN) inquiry with an IP address of the
+Fully Qualified Domain Name (FQDN) inquiry with IP addresses of the

 instance in the closest or lowest cost DC.
 Here are some problems